Pancit choca: Description

 Pancit choca is initially cooked similarly to adobong pusit.
-First, the ink sacs (lumot) have to be removed from the squid without puncturing them.
-These are reserved for later.
-The squid is cleaned and diced into rings and sautéed along with garlic, onion, bay leaves, and (optionally) labuyo chili.
-Vinegar, soy sauce, a little bit of water, and the squid ink are then added and brought to a boil.
-Additional spices may be added to taste, like patis (fish sauce) and salt.
-The bihon (rice vermicelli) is added last with the heat reduced until it is soft but still al dente.
+First, the ink sacs (lumot) are removed from the squid without puncturing these and set aside.
+The squid is cleaned and diced into rings and sautéed along with garlic, onion, bay leaves, and (optional) labuyo chili.
+Vinegar, soy sauce, a bit of water, and the squid ink are then added and brought to a boil.
+Additional spices may be added to taste, like patís (fish sauce) and salt.
+The bihon (rice vermicelli) is added last with reduced heat until it is soft but still al dente.
 Some versions soften the bihon in hot water and mix it at the very end of cooking.

-It is traditionally garnished with crushed chicharon, scallions, kinchay (Chinese celery), and thinly-sliced kamias (bilimbi).
-It is served with calamansi and labuyo chili (if the latter wasn't added beforehand).
-Dayap (key lime) or biasong (a type of papeda), may also be used in place of calamansi.
+It is traditionally garnished with crushed chicharrón, scallions, kinchay (Chinese celery), and thinly sliced kamiás (bilimbi).
+It is served with calamansî and labuyo chili (if not already added).
+Dayap (key lime, C. aurantifolia) or biasong (small-flowered papeda, C. hystrix var. micrantha) may also be used instead of calamansî.

-Some variants of the dish use sotanghon (glass noodles) instead of bihon.
+Some variants of the dish use sotanghón (glass noodles) instead of bihon.
 Others also add mussels or shrimp, and/or cook the dish in shrimp stock instead of water.

+Cavite's pancit choca is a combination of sotanghón with squid, its ink, vinegar, seasonings and aromatic spices garnished with green kamiás slivers.